coleifer/peewee/README.rst

 * written in python
 * provides a lightweight querying interface over sql
 * uses sql concepts when querying, like joins and where clauses
-* supports sqlite and mysql
+* supports sqlite, mysql and postgresql

 Examples::